 Created by Steve Evans, famous for classics such as Guardian.
-This game was a very sly Commando clone, and as soon as Elite (Who owned the rights to converting Commando) heard of W.D.W, they gained an injunction to stop it from being sold.
+This game was a very sly Commando clone, and as soon as Elite (who owned the rights to converting Commando) saw the game, they gained an injunction to stop it from being sold.

-But the news which made me jump, was when the original first game turned up for auction on Ebay recently, and was sold for over £50.
-The game was in fact briefly released at a computer show in 1985, just before the official release was planned, and before Elite saw it.
-Rich Stevenson confirms that the game was actually on sale for a very brief period, but the injunction meant that it was taken off shelves right away.
+It was discovered that the game was in fact briefly released at a computer show in 1985, just before the official release was planned, and before Elite even saw it.
+Rich Stevenson confirms that the game was actually on sale elsewhere too for a very brief period, but the injunction meant that it was taken off shelves right away.
 It may have only been on shelves for a matter of days.

-Contributions: Sam, Glenn Stubbingfield, Martyn Carroll, Rich Stevenson, Ross Sillifant
+Contributions: Sam, Glenn Stubbingfield, Martyn Carroll, Rich Stevenson, Ross Sillifant, Tom Roger Skauen